PolyCatDev/flipper-cafe/README.md

 ## What can I find?

-Currently there are only some JS scripts.
+Currently there are only some JS and BadUSB scripts.
 More things will be added with time.